Bountyex/new6numberprize/README.md

-# new6numberprize
+# 4number-1123-
-nothing just testing
+4 number with 1 number repeate